 10. Go to Koh Tao after Koh Phangan and the FMP, not before.

 Everyone goes to Koh Tao, the neighbouring island and also a good time, either before or after the FMP.
 The last two times I went to Koh Tao beforehand; this time that was necessary due to the timing of my pre-booked flight home and last minute plan changes.
 But based on my own experience on this and the previous trip, as well as that of people I met on Koh Phangan both times, I’ve now concluded it’s much easier to meet people on Koh Phangan than on Koh Tao.
 People on Koh Phangan are only there to party and socialise, and there seem to be more solo travellers – so it just seems easier to make friends.
 Conversely, people seem to come to Koh Tao more in groups.
-There are also isn’t really the hostel with a group area for people to mingle on Koh Tao – at least not near the action.
+There also isn't really the hostel with a group area for people to mingle on Koh Tao – at least not near the action.
 And on both of my two recent trips I met people with whom I would have liked to kick on to Koh Tao – but I had already been.
 So this year, my September FMP schedule ensures I go to Koh Tao after, not before, Koh Phangan.

 11. Don’t get sick.